DataDog/documentation/content/en/security/cloud_security_management/setup.md

 ## Enable CSM on the Agent for hosts and containers

-To enable CSM on the Agent for hosts and containers, follow the in-app instructions on the **[Cloud Security Management Setup page][1]**.
-The setup page shows ...
+To enable CSM on the Agent for hosts and containers, navigate to the **[Cloud Security Management Setup page][1]**.
+The setup page shows a list of hosts and containers with information on the operating system and installed Agent version.
+Click **Enable** and follow the in-app instructions to enable CSM.

 for the best experience, including step-by-step instructions scoped to your deployment configuration.

-Click **Enable** to view the

-For each...

-*The current UI provides instructions on how to enable, not the ability to do so from the UI...

 ### Prerequisites